rachelrobbinsmayhill/Personal-Project/README.md

 The goal of this project is to build a model a classification model that can predict who will be seriously delinquent in loan repayment beased upon historical data.

 #### 2. DESCRIPTION:
 Banks play a crucial role in market economies.
-They decide who can get finance and on what terms and can make or break investment decisions.
+They decide who can get financing and on what terms and can make or break investment decisions.
 For markets and society to function, individuals and companies need access to credit.

 Credit scoring algorithms, which make a guess at the probability of default, are the methods banks use to determine whether or not a loan should be granted.
-This project aims to improve upon the state of the art in credit scoring, by predicting the probability that somebody will experience financial distress in the next two years.
+This project aims to improve upon the state of the art in credit scoring, by predicting the probability that somebody will experience serious delinquency in the next two years.
+For the purpose of this project 'Serious Delinquency' is defined as being 90 days or more past due on payment.

-I am interested in this project because identifying at-risk populations helps to protect the consumer, the business, the market, and society as a whole.
-Identifying customers who are at risk of default helps to prevent the consumer from entering into a situation that could be harmful to their long-term financial stability.
+I am interested in this project because identifying at-risk borrower populations helps to protect the consumer, the business, the market, and society as a whole.
+Identifying borrowers who are at risk of default helps to prevent the consumer from entering into a situation that could be harmful to their long-term financial stability.
 It helps the banking institution prevent significant and costly losses which could impact business sustainability and limit the potential to help others.
 Lastly, as we saw with the housing crisis of 2008, accurately identifying at-risk loan applicants can prevent the destabilizing of the market which can have far-reaching consequences for society as a whole.

 #### 3.INITIAL QUESTIONS:
+- Are borrowers in certain age groups more likely to be seriously delinquent?
+- Are borrowers with lower monthly income more likely to be seriously delinquent?
+- Are borrowers with higher debt to income ratio more likely to be seriously delinquent?
+- Are borrowers with higher revolving unsecured line utilization more likely to be seriously delinquent?

 #### 4. KEY FINDINGS:

 .......how they apply to the business, recommendations and next steps.
 If your primary deliverable is a model, it's great to also include how the model expects to perform on future data....

-##### Data-Focused Questions